-A Bachelor of Science in Legal Studies (BSLS) prepares students for law school or for work in several legal environments such as business, government, or health care.
+Law programs for an undergraduate degree include the Bachelor of Science in Legal Studies (BSLS), which prepares students for law school or for work in several legal environments such as business, government, or health care.
 The degrees focus on general legal knowledge and skills, ethical issues, and processes of American lawmaking systems, legal analysis, writing, research, and computer competence.

 What is a Master of Science in Law (MSL)?

 There are many academic master’s level law degrees for non-lawyers, including the Juris Masters (J.M.), the Master of Jurisprudence (M.J.), the Master of Science (M.S.) or Master of Studies, the Master of Professional Studies (M.P.S) and the Master of Legal Studies (M.L.S).
 Master of Science in Law (M.S.L.).
 These master’s degrees are geared towards individuals that work in fields that often intersects with the law and are designed to enhance existing knowledge from a person’s current profession.
 Some professions that may benefit from this degree include auditors, CPAs, government employees or those whose jobs deal with laws and legal constraints, such as a child welfare worker or healthcare administrator.
 These degrees do not prepare students for careers as attorneys or the practice of law.

 The LLM degree is perhaps the most confusing to individuals unfamiliar with law degrees.
 Unlike most master’s degree programs which are considered to be the first level of graduate degrees, the Master of Laws is the second professional law degree after the Juris Doctor.
 It is similar to earning a concentration in a specific area of the law and includes degrees in:

 - human rights law

 - environmental law

 - dispute resolution